Information-Theoretic Approaches to Differential Privacy: Shannon Information and Relative Entropy as a Privacy Constraint

 \subsection{Main Result}

-Using information-theoretic quantities to study privacy may not be a brand new approach, nonetheless, the following result draws the strongest link between the two areas. \begin{theorem}[Ordering and equivalence of $\epsilon-$MI-DP and differential privacy \cite{CY16}] The following chain of inequalities hold
+Using information-theoretic quantities to study privacy may not be a brand new approach, nonetheless, the following result draws the strongest link between the two areas.
+Ordering and equivalence of $\epsilon-$MI-DP and differential privacy is given by Theorem \ref{theo:MI-DP}. \begin{theorem}[\cite{CY16}] The following chain of inequalities hold

 Conditioned on the cardinality of the input $\mathcal{X}_i$ or the output $\mathcal{Y}$ of the differentially private mechanisms, an equivalence is achieved between $\epsilon-$MI-DP and $(\epsilon, \delta)-$ differential privacy.
 Then, we have